 The Internal Auditor and the internal audit team report to the Vice President - Risk and Assurance.
-The Board Audit and Risk Committee has direct access to the Internal Auditor and Vice President - Risk and Assurance and the Committee has regular discussions with the Internal Auditor in the absence of management.
-The Committee has oversight of the adequacy and performance of the internal audit function and endorses the appointment and/or termination of the Vice President - Risk and Assurance.
-In performing its role, the internal audit team has unrestricted access to Group information, records, property and employees.
+The Board Audit and Risk Committee has direct access to the Internal Auditor and Vice President -Risk and Assurance and the Committee has regular discussions with the Internal Auditor in the absence of management.
+The Committee has oversight of the adequacy and performance of the internal audit function and endorses the appointment and/or termination of the Vice President -Risk and Assurance.
+In performing its role. the internal audit team has unrestricted access to Group information, records, property and employees.

-8.2 EXTERNAL AUDIT
+8.2 External audit

 The Company's financial statements are subject to an annual audit by an independent, professional auditor who also reviews the Company's half-year statements.
-Orica's external audit function is currently performed by KPMG.